 The fiber collimator can be equipped with FC PC, FC APC, ST or LSA (compatible with fiber connectors type DIN, AVIO and AVIM) receptacles.
-F-SMA type receptacles are available for 0° and 5° or 8°-polish e.g. for SMA-905 High Power connectors.
+F-SMA type receptacles are available for 0°-polish e.g. for SMA-905 High Power connectors.
 In case of FC or LSA with a spring loaded ferrule the fiber coupler has an additional grub screw to increase pointing stability.

 The fiber collimators are available in nickel silver (standard) or in amagnetic titanium.
 In case of titanium, the relative permeability is near 1 (µr=1.00005) making it almost transparent to magnetic fields.
 The linear coefficient of thermal expansion is close to that of the optics so that a thermal stability over a larger temperature range can be expected.